ska-telescope/lmc-base-classes/docs/src/how-to/add-an-lrc.rst

 You will first need to decide how your long running command is going to be fulfilled asynchronously.
-A reasonable default choice is to use the :class:`~ska_tango_base.executor.executor_component_manager.TaskExecutorComponentManager` class provided by ska-tango-base.
+A reasonable default choice is to use the :class:`~ska_tango_base.executor.executor_component_manager.TaskExecutorComponentManager` class included in ska-tango-base which provides a mechanism for queuing and executing asynchronous tasks.
 This is the choice we will make for the rest of this guide.

 It is possible to implement long running commands using a different